 If the Canon AE-1 is the Toyota Tacoma of cameras, the Leica M6 could be considered the Range Rover of 35mm cameras—we’re talking early 90s big body Classic.
 Pure rugged performance that exudes a certain elegant, aspirational lifestyle.
 (Though this analogy admittedly falls short when you consider reliability—the German-made M6 will never quit, whereas you’ll probably need a good mechanic to make it far with a British Land Rover.)

-The M6 is an incredible rangefinder and everything about this camera feels beyond sturdy and solid.
-From the shutter button to the film advance lever, it feels like you could drop it down a mountain and it wouldn’t skip a beat.
+The M6 is an incredible rangefinder and everything about this camera feels beyond high-quality and solid.
+From the shutter button to the film advance lever, you could drop an M6 down a mountain and it wouldn’t skip a beat.
 (Trust me, I’ve done it.)

-Two things are characteristic of the Leica M6’s fame—Leica lenses, and durability.
+Two things are characteristic of the Leica M6’s fame—Leica lenses, and durability (i.e. superior build quality).
 The Carl Zeiss Leica M mount lenses are arguably some of the best glass ever made.
 Functionally, all camera operations on the M6 are purely mechanical and manually operated—save for the light meter which takes easily sourced batteries and won’t affect camera function if inoperable.
 From the shutter function to the film advance and rewind, no automatic functions or modes exist on the M6, meaning it’ll work for as long as the mechanics are maintained.

 In addition to the M6, which is sometimes referred to as the M6 Classic, Leica made the M6 TTL which is essentially the same camera designed to be used with a flash.
 The TTL versions are harder to find and therefore more expensive.
 In both iterations, the shutter is able to fire from 1 second to 1/1000th and it also has a bulb mode.